Nelson-Ammon/Animal-Dictonary/README.md

   * Sorting data for the project with SQL

 * Android Studio
-  * Used to build out the app
+  * Used to build out the Animal Dictonary app

 * YouTube
-  * Video recapping what our software does
+  * Video recapping what the software does